Def Leppard

 The second comeback

-In 1996, they release the album Slang, leaving the roots of hard rock/heavy metal and incorporating a sound more focused on alternative rock, a style that was on the rise at the time.
-According to the band itself, it is a more personal album, the most intimate.
-From this album are released, among others, the singles Slang, the most commercial theme and Work It Out, theme written by Vivian Campbell, being this album the first with her active participation.
-Still reflecting the release of this album, the band decides to make a record.
-To enter the “Guinness” book of records through three concerts in three different continents in one day, and this record is obtained.
-Armed with acoustic guitars and a mini drum kit the band leaves for Morocco, Tangier, the city that hosted the first of three concerts at 00:00, then followed London where they played around noon and to finish, they left for Canada, Vancouver received the last of three concerts at 22:50.
+In 1996, they released the album Slang, leaving the roots of hard rock/heavy metal and incorporating a sound more focused on alternative rock, a rising style.
+According to the band, it is a more personal, intimate album.
+From this album are released, among others, the singles Slang, the most commercial theme, and Work It Out, a theme written by Vivian Campbell, being this album the first with her active participation.
+Still reflecting the release of this album, the band decided to make a record.
+This record is obtained to enter the “Guinness” book of records through three concerts on three different continents in one day.
+Armed with acoustic guitars and a mini drum kit, the band leaves for Morocco, Tangier, the city that hosted the first of three concerts at 00:00, then followed London, where they played around noon and to finish, they left for Canada; Vancouver received the last of three concerts at 22:50.
 This was the end of the “Vaulting The World” project.
-Pulled by the hit “Promises” and the ballad “Goodbye”, the album Euphoria is released in 1999, which makes a kind of “return to the roots”, quenching the thirst for heavy rock of old fans and winning new ones.
+Pulled by the hit “Promises” and the ballad “Goodbye”, the album Euphoria was released in 1999, which makes a kind of “return to the roots”, quenching the thirst for heavy rock of old fans and winning new ones.
 In this album, the theme “Demolition Man” has the collaboration of a final guitar solo by former Formula 1 driver Damon Hill.

 21st Century

-The band finished a tour in partnership with the band Journey.
-This was followed by the worldwide release on March 18, 2008, of the album Songs from the Sparkle Lounge.
-In 2011, they released their first live album called Mirrorball and in 2013 they released another live work, the double CD plus DVD and Blu-Ray Viva Hysteria, and starting in February 2014 they began work on recording a new studio album.
+The band finished a tour in partnership with the band “Journey”, followed by the worldwide release on March 18, 2008, of the album Songs from the Sparkle Lounge.
+In 2011, they released their first live album called Mirrorball, and in 2013, they released another live work, the double CD plus DVD and Blu-Ray Viva Hysteria.
+Starting in February 2014, they began work on recording a new studio album.
 A new album of the same name, Def Leppard, was released in October 2015.

 Musical style and legacy

-Def Leppard’s music innovated by bringing a blend of elements of hard rock, pop rock, glam rock and heavy metal, with their multi-faceted, harmonic vocals, constant strumming even in heavier songs and extremely melodic guitar riffs.
-However, even though they were considered one of the biggest bands of the New Wave of British Heavy Metal movement, in the mid-1980s the band was associated with the growing glam metal scene, mainly due to their commercial success and glamorous production.
-Pyromania has been cited as the catalyst for the glam metal movement of the 1980s.
-Def Leppard, however, have expressed their distaste for the “glam metal” industry, as well as thought that it does not accurately describe their musical style or appearance.
+Def Leppard’s music innovated by bringing a blend of elements of hard rock, pop rock, glam rock and heavy metal with their multi-faceted, harmonic vocals, constant strumming even in heavier songs and extremely melodic guitar riffs.
+However, even though they were considered one of the biggest bands of the New Wave of British Heavy Metal movement in the mid-1980s, they were associated with the growing glam metal scene, mainly due to their commercial success and glamorous production.
+“Pyromania” has been cited as the catalyst for the “Glam Metal” movement of the 1980s.
+Def Leppard, however, have expressed their distaste for the “Glam Metal” industry and thought that it does not accurately describe their musical style or appearance.

-On the release of the album Hysteria, the band developed a more linear characteristic sound, with a cadenced rhythm, electronic drums, and the effects-laden guitars sound coated by a multifaceted wall of husky, harmonized vocals.
+On the release of the album “Hysteria”, the band developed a more linear characteristic sound, with a cadenced rhythm, electronic drums, and the effects-laden guitars sound coated by a multifaceted wall of husky, harmonized vocals.
 Def Leppard is one of five rock bands that have sold in the United States 10 million records (each record) with two original studio albums.
-The others are The Beatles, Led Zeppelin, Van Halen, and Pink Floyd.
+The Beatles, Led Zeppelin, Van Halen, and Pink Floyd are the others.